 The tree protection plan is in Attachment 2.
-There are 16 non-exempt trees greater than 10-inches in diameter proposed for preservation.
+There are 16 non-exempt trees greater than 10-inches in diameter proposed for preservation over Phase 1 and Phase 2 of the project.
 There are an additional two (2) trees less than 10-inches in diameter being preserved.
-All 7 significant trees are proposed for preservation.
-The critical root zones2 for preserved trees in the Phase I area of the project are shown on the tree protection plan.
-Six (6) of the 16 trees proposed for preservation are addressed in Phase I. This section of the report provides an overview of the trees proposed for preservation in Phase I.
+All eight (8) significant trees are proposed for preservation.